apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 ## Typed PCollections
 You guessed it!
 The PCollection class inherits from `typing.Generic`, allowing it to be parameterized with either zero types (denoted `PCollection`) or one type (denoted `PCollection[T]`).
-- A PCollection with zero types is implicitly converted to `PCollection[any]`.
+- A PCollection with zero types is implicitly converted to `PCollection[Any]`.
 - A PCollection with one type can have any nested type (e.g. `Union[int, str]`).

 Internally, Beam's typing system makes these annotations compatible with other